 - before, during and after caring for a sick or vulnerable person

 - after handling rubbish

 - after changing babies’ nappies or helping children use the toilet

 - when your hands are visibly dirty.

-Which is better: washing your hands or using hand sanitiser?
+Washing your hands or using hand sanitiser

 Handwashing with soap and water or using hand sanitiser, when done correctly, are both highly effective at killing most germs and viruses.
 Hand sanitiser is often more convenient when you’re outside of the home, but can be expensive or difficult to find in emergency contexts.

-How can I help my child wash their hands?
+How to help children wash their hands

 You can make handwashing easier for children by setting up a stool so they can reach water and soap by themselves.
 You can make it fun for them by singing their favourite songs while you help them rub their hands.